thuijskens/thuijskens.github.io/_posts/2018-11-13-useful-code-is-production-code.md

 ## Production code

-It is hard to give a general definition of what production code is, but a key difference is that production code gets read and executed by many other people, instead of just the person that wrote it.
+It is hard to give a general definition of what production code is, but a key difference with non-production code, is that production code gets read and executed by many other people, instead of just the person that wrote it.
 We should therefore aim for our code to be

   - **Reproducible**, because many people are going to run it.
   - **Modular** and **well-documented**, because many people are going to read it.